Counseling

 Master of Arts in Counseling with a Concentration in Clinical Mental Health

 The Master of Arts in Counseling with a concentration in Clinical Mental Health counseling is designed to prepare students to demonstrate knowledge and skills with several counseling modalities appropriate for a broad range of clients in a multicultural society; interact effectively with other helping professionals and referral resources; make appropriate counselor-client related decisions in the context of professional, ethical, and legal guidelines; and fill effectively entry-level positions of professional responsibility within the specialization of agency counseling.
 The coursework is approved by the Alabama Board of Examiners in Counseling, which allows graduates of the program to pursue licensure as professional counselors in the state of Alabama.
-This program takes no less than 3 years to complete.
-For most students, it takes approximately 3 years or 9 terms (including summers) to complete the program.
+For most students, it takes approximately 3 years or 8 terms (including summers) to complete the program.

 RequirementsHours